Samuel Healey

-Samuel Healey (born 30 July 2002) is a New Zealand rugby league footballer who plays as a for the New Zealand Warriors in the National Rugby League (NRL).
+Samuel Healey (born 30 July 2002) is an England-born Australian rugby league footballer who plays as a for the New Zealand Warriors in the National Rugby League (NRL).

 Background

 Son of former Cronulla player Mitch Healey, Samuel was born in England while his dad finished his career playing for the Castleford Tigers.
 He started his career in the Cronulla Sharks junior system, playing for the Harold Matthews and SG Ball teams, before moving into their NSW Cup feeder team the Newtown Jets.

 Career

 At the end of 2024, Healey signed a three-year deal to join the New Zealand Warriors until the end of 2027.

 In Round 9 2025, Healey made his NRL debut for the Warriors against the North Queensland Cowboys during Magic Round.
-Coming off the bench in a 30-26 win.
+Coming off the bench in a 30–26 win.